-About a year and a half later, I am still thinking about what it was like.
-I wonder what life with this child would have been like.
+Now, about a year and a half later, I am still thinking about what it was like.
+I constantly wonder what life with this child would have been like.
 I still lie in bed at night and cry because I regret not keeping the baby.

 ℹ️ For more information on methods and procedures, go to:

-Everyone's abortion experience is different because each woman's lived experience leading up to an abortion decision is unique.
-While facing the question of whether to have an abortion, you probably have many thoughts running through your mind.
+Each abortion experience is distinct because each woman's lived experience leading up to an abortion decision is unique.
+While facing the question of whether to have an abortion, it is likely you have many thoughts running through your mind.
 You do not have to deal with them on your own!

 Your situation is probably complex.
 No solution fits all.
 Our free digital coaching resources were created by professional counselors who understand the uniqueness and value of each woman.
-Your life matters!
+Your thoughts and emotions matter, especially now!
 Discover the path that matches your personality, needs, and desires by taking one of the following tests:

 - ⚖️ "Should I get an abortion?" — Take the Abortion Test!